Fireman Sam: The Great Fire of Pontypandy: Plot

-In a stormy night, Charlie Jones is working in the lighthouse.
-But the wind causes him and the lighthouse door to blow over, leaving Charlie clinging onto the railings of the Lighthouse.
-Eventually, Fireman Sam and Elvis Cridlington save him and manage to replace the broken lighthouse light as well.
+Charlie Jones works in the lighthouse one stormy night.
+Wind causes him and the lighthouse door to blow over, leaving Charlie clinging onto the railings of the lighthouse.
+Fireman Sam and Elvis Cridlington save him and replace the broken lighthouse light.
 One month later, Sam is given an award by Chief Fire Officer Boyce, who offers him a promotion to head the rapid response service in Newtown.
-Sam promises to think about it until the end of the day, which is soon interrupted by a call informing them that Mike Flood has fallen off the boathouse roof and into the sea.
-As Sam is passing by Trevor Evans in his bus, he tells Sam that Trevor is going to Pontypandy Pioneers camping in the forest, who warns that the campfires are not allowed due to very hot and too dry forest.
+Sam promises to think about it until the end of the day.
+Trevor Evans tells Sam that he is going to take the Pontypandy Pioneers camping in the forest; Sam warns that the campfires are not allowed due to the very hot temperatures and the forest being too dry.
 Meanwhile, Dilys Price has invited Derek on a camping trip with the other Pontypandy Pioneers.
-As they leave, Norman sneaks some sausages into his bag, who refused to eat bugs and berries.
+As they leave, Norman sneaks some sausages into his bag, refusing to eat bugs and berries.

-At the Flood's house, Helen and Mandy are having trouble getting their car to work due to Mike's other works, with the former suggesting they go and find the Pioneers on foot instead, as they were all planning to spend family time together.
+Helen and Mandy are having trouble getting their car to work due to Mike's other works, with the former suggesting they find the Pioneers on foot instead, as they were all planning to spend family time together.
 Back on the camping trip, Trevor sets up a mantrap to trap something, but after not finding anything, he leaves it without deactivating the trap.
 As Helen and Mandy are trying to find the campsite, Helen steps into the mantrap that Trevor set up minutes earlier.
 Sam and Penny Morris leave the station, but as Elvis and Radar are already there, Helen is rescued.
-Back at the Fire Station, Boyce tells Elvis how brave Station Officer Steele was fighting a fire, and this gets Elvis thinking on how to be a true hero like everyone else has been.
+Back at the fire station, Boyce tells Elvis how brave Station Officer Steele was fighting a fire, and this gets Elvis thinking on how to be a true hero like everyone else has been.
 Steele himself is informed by Sam about the Pioneers Camping Trip, and that the hot weather could set a small spark of fire into a massive flame in seconds.
-Sam and Elvis set up signs to warn about it, while Trevor and the Pioneers get along ahead with their walk.
+Sam and Elvis set signs up to warn about it, while Trevor and the Pioneers get along ahead with their walk.
 Upon finishing setting up the Fire signs, Elvis soon discovers that Sam may leave Pontypandy to take in the promotion at Newtown.
-After sneaking off, Norman and Derek cooks the sausages in the campfire, ignoring all the fire warnings and sets fire to old wood using a sharp wood pin.
+After sneaking off, Norman and Derek cook the sausages in the campfire, ignoring all the fire warnings and sets fire to old wood using a sharp wood pin.
 Dilys finds them but fails to notice the fire, which soon expands.